openservicemesh/osm/docs/content/docs/troubleshooting/observability/prometheus.md

 1. If [custom metrics](https://docs.openservicemesh.io/docs/tasks_usage/metrics/#custom-metrics) are not being scraped, verify they have been enabled.

-    Custom metrics are currently disable by default and enabled when the `OpenServiceMesh.enableWASMStatsExperimental` parameter is set to `true`.
+    Custom metrics are currently disable by default and enabled when the `OpenServiceMesh.featureFlags.enableWASMStats` parameter is set to `true`.
 Verify the current OSM instance has this parameter set for a mesh named `osm` in the `osm-system` namespace:

     ```console
     $ helm get values -a osm -n osm-system
     ```

-    If `OpenServiceMesh.enableWASMStatsExperimental` is set to a different value, reinstall OSM and pass `--set OpenServiceMesh.enableWASMStatsExperimental` to `osm install`.
+    If `OpenServiceMesh.featureFlags.enableWASMStats` is set to a different value, reinstall OSM and pass `--set OpenServiceMesh.featureFlags.enableWASMStats` to `osm install`.